MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-failover-database.md

 ## Start database failover and migration to Azure

 Run the below script in Azure Cloud Shell to finalize your migration to Azure.
-The script breaks the link and ends replication to SQL Managed Instance.
+The script breaks the link and ends replication to SQL Managed Instance for SQL Server 2019 and earlier.
 The replicated database becomes read/write on the managed instance.
 Replace:
 - `<ManagedInstanceName>` with the name of your managed instance.
 - `<DAGName>` with the name of the link you're failing over (output of the property `Name` from `Get-AzSqlInstanceLink` command executed earlier above).